bcaffo/regmodsbook/manuscript/06_residuals.md

 ![Plot of the mass (horizontal) versus residuals (vertical)](images/resid2.png)

-Let's go through some more contrived examples to highlight Here's a plot of nonlinear data where we've fit a line.
+Let's go through some more contrived examples to highlight.
+Here's a plot of nonlinear data where we've fit a line.

 ![Plot of simulated non-linear data.](images/resid3.png)